 2013 - New Leadership Council, presentation on leadership to 20 Fellows for 2013 Program San Francisco.
 February.

-2012 - International Monitoring Team, Presidential Election, Nagano-Karabakh Republic, July.
+2012 - International Monitoring Team, Presidential Election, Nagorno-Karabakh Republic, July.

 2012 - Presentation on Leadership Practices to the U.S. Air Force, Junior Officers Leadership Development National Program, August.
 Travis Air Force Base, CA